 Cloud Kitchen is nothing but a virtual kitchen where you don’t have dining space, unlike traditional restaurants.
 Customers make orders online.
 That’s the only way they get in touch with you.
-And you have delivery service in place to serve the orders.
+And you have a delivery service in place to serve the orders.

 Brick and Mortar businesses have come to a grinding halt due to the unforeseen COVID-19 pandemic.
-This includes the restaurants, cafes, and eateries as well.
+This includes restaurants, cafes, and eateries as well.
 That’s one good reason why should consider starting a cloud kitchen in 2020.

 Moreover, cloud kitchens have been on the rise recently since the current generation frequently makes orders online.